bfopengradient/Scrape_regulatory_enforcement_notices/README.md

 Code scrapes Central Bank of Ireland enforcement notices(public).
+This scrape extracted information relating to enforcement notices that dated from 7/7/2006 to the most recent notice dated 29/4/2019

 The function of interest uses multiple Python libraries to extract publicly available information from the Central bank of Ireland's webpages.